La-Nique/Syllabus/README.md

 Recess | Mar 27 - Apr 4
 Withdrawal Deadline | May 17
 Reading Day | May 18
-Final Exam | May 19 5:20-7:20 pm
+Final Exam | May 19, 5:20-7:20 pm

-## Credit/No Credit Policy & Special Enrollment Permission
+## Credit/No Credit Policy &amp; Special Enrollment Permission

-The instructor will not approve credit/no credit requests for this course.
+The instructor will not approve C/NC requests for this course.
 However, such requests may be approved by the college on a per-semester basis; students are encouraged to check the college policies.
-Students are also encouraged to discuss these options with their academic advisor.
+Students are also encouraged to discuss these options with their academic advisors.
 Special enrollment permissions, e.g., prerequisite waivers, will not be granted without substantial supporting evidence, e.g., sufficient professional experience.

 ## Organization